voostindie/sprox/README.markdown

 ## Usage

-Adding Sprox to a Mavn project.
+Adding Sprox to a Maven project is easy.
 Just add the following dependency:

 ```
 <dependency>